mongodb/mongo-csharp-driver/Docs/reference/content/reference/bson/mapping/index.md

 #### Id Generators

 When you Insert a document, the driver checks to see if the `Id` member has been assigned a value and, if not, generates a new unique value for it.
 Since the `Id` member can be of any type, the driver requires the help of an [`IIdGenerator`]({{< apiref "T_MongoDB_Bson_Serialization_IIdGenerator" >}}) to check whether the `Id` has a value assigned to it and to generate a new value if necessary.
-The driver has the following id generators built-in:
+The driver has the following Id generators built-in:

 - [`ObjectIdGenerator`]({{ apiref "T_MongoDB_Bson_Serialization_IdGenerators_ObjectIdGenerator" >}})
 - [`StringObjectIdGenerator`]({{ apiref "T_MongoDB_Bson_Serialization_IdGenerators_StringObjectIdGenerator" >}})